-Birkenstock sandals, particularly the Gizeh variety, have been my go-to travel shoe for more than two decades.
+Birkenstock sandals, particularly the Gizeh variety, have been my go-to, warm-weather travel shoe for more than two decades.
 They are comfortable and renowned for their arch support.
-And now that Birkenstock make their shoes in so many fun colors and textures (e.g., patent leather, fake snakeskin-patterned), you can wear them with just about everything.
+And now that Birkenstock makes their shoes in so many fun colors and textures (e.g., patent leather, fake snakeskin-patterned), you can wear them with just about everything.

-For beach/summer holidays, I sometimes just pack two pairs of Birkenstocks—one leather/cork variety for sightseeing and going out and one made of EVA (plastic) for sand and sea activities.
+For beach/summer holidays, I sometimes just pack two pairs of Birkenstocks—one leather/cork variety for sightseeing and going out and the other pair made of EVA (plastic) for sand and sea activities.

 Birkenstock EVAs are inexpensive and easy to clean, making them great beach shoes.
 But I don’t like them as much for sightseeing because they are not as breathable as the sturdier, leather variety.

 Another very popular Birkenstock style is the Arizona.
-Birkenstock Arizonas are open-toed, rather than with a thong toe, so they are easily worn with socks.
-That sounds like a fashion disaster, but they are very practical and worn by both men and women of all ages in Italy and elsewhere.
+Birkenstock Arizona sandals are open-toed, rather than with a thong toe, so they are easily worn with socks.
+That sounds like a fashion disaster, but they are very practical and worn by people of all ages in Italy and elsewhere.
 They are also the perfect shoe to slip on for going down to hotel breakfast.

 Runners-Up: Birkenstocks are the best-selling walking sandals.
 But I would also recommend Vionic or Merrell walking sandals, both of which are known for their comfortable and sturdy footbeds.
 Note, however, that these two shoe brands tend to be more on the sporty side, so they may not be as versatile when pairing with your wardrobe.